kevingonzalez7997/Automate_Terraform_D6/README.md

 ## Purpose

-This deployment aims to streamline Terraform's stages using Jenkins while provisioning the application's infrastructure.
+This deployment aims to streamline Terraform's stages using Jenkins while provisioning a banking application's infrastructure.
 The application now spans two regions and four Availability Zones (AZs).
 An application load balancer is implemented for distributing traffic, and for multi-regional support, RDS handles the database across regions.

 ## Deployment Steps